amfikoe-alx/wireframing/README.md

   Facilitates Communication:
   It serves as a communication tool among team members, clients, and stakeholders, ensuring everyone is on the same page regarding the design and functionality.

+# The Final Task
+  A notable example can be found in a case study involving a design team working on a mobile banking application.
+The team utilized low-fidelity wireframes to outline the app's layout and             functionality, which facilitated early user testing (Best Practices for Wireframing and Prototyping in UI/UX Design, 2025).
+This initial phase revealed significant usability concerns regarding      navigation between key features such as account balance checks and transaction history.
+By engaging with stakeholders and potential users during this stage, the team was able to pinpoint            confusion surrounding the proposed navigation structure.

+  The identification of these usability issues proved crucial for the project’s success.
+Users expressed difficulty locating essential functions within the app, which could have led to frustration    and decreased satisfaction if left unaddressed (Wireframe Testing: Identify Usability Issues Early - MockFlow, 2023).
+Recognizing these challenges allowed the design team to take proactive          measures rather than reactively addressing problems later in development.
+This approach not only highlights the importance of user feedback but also emphasizes how early intervention can mitigate   future complications.